Abu'l-Khayr Khan

 Abu'l-Khayr Khan (Turki/Kypchak and Persian: ابو الخیر خان; c.
-1412–1468), also known as Bulgar Khan, (Note: According to the 17th-century source, Däftär-i Čingiz-nāmä, Abū’l-Khayr Khan is referred to as Bolɣar Khan.) was Khan of the Uzbek Khanate from 1428 to 1468, which united the nomadic Central Asian tribes.
+1412 – 1468), also known as Bulgar Khan, (Note: According to the 17th-century source, Däftär-i Čingiz-nāmä, Abū’l-Khayr Khan is referred to as Bolɣar Khan.) was Khan of the Uzbek Khanate from 1428 to 1468, which united the nomadic Central Asian tribes.

 He created one of the largest and most powerful Turkic states during the period of the 15th century.
 The Uzbek Khanate weakened in the decades following his death in 1468.
 He was succeeded by his son Sheikh Khaidar.

 Biography

-Abu'l-Khayr was born in 1412.
+Abu'l-Khayr was born around the year 1412.
 He was a descendant of Genghis Khan, through Jöchi's fifth son Shiban, and a bey/bek of the White Horde.
 Abu'l-Khayr and his family members loved literature and ordered translation of some from Persian to Turkic.
 At the time of his birth the ulus of Shiban had divided into separate nomadic groups, one of which was led by Jumaduq Khan.
 Abu'l-Khayr served in Jumaduq's army, and was taken prisoner when Jumaduq was killed in battle in 1427.

 After being released in 1428, Abu'l-Khayr began consolidating various nomadic groups of the old Shaybani ulus in the area around Tyumen and the Tura River.
 He deposed and killed Kazhy Mohammed, the Khan of the Khanate of Sibir, after a battle on the Tobol River, after which he was proclaimed Khan of Western Siberia.
 The next four years were spent strengthening his control throughout the region.

 Abu'l-Khayr Khan was assisted in his consolidation by the Manghits, another tribe in the White Horde, and especially by Vaqqāṣ Bej, Edigü's grandson.

 In 1430–1431 Abu'l-Khayr, joined by Vaqqāṣ, launched on attack on Khwarezm, occupying the regional capital Urganj.
 The Uzbeks could not hold the city, however, and retreated in the summer of 1431.
 Abu'l-Khayr's army pulled back to the steppe, where they defeated two opposing khans near Astrakhan.
 In 1435–1436 the Uzbek armies attacked Khwarezm again, and several years later they raided Astrakhan.
 Starting in 1446 Abu'l-Khayr and his forces invaded the Syr Darya region, eventually wresting some lands from Timurid control.
 The town of Sighnaq became Abu'l-Khayr's new capital, from where he later launched raids into Mawarannahr (Transoxiana).